Explore tables and columns before you write SQL

 How it works

-Step 1 — Pick the connection
+Step 1: Pick the connection

-What data sources are connected in this workspace, and what short name should I use for each when I run commands?Step 2 — Inspect tables and columns
+What data sources are connected in this workspace, and what short name should I use for each when I run commands?Step 2: Inspect tables and columns

 On our finance database, list tables whose names start with “revenue.”
-For each one I need every column: its name, type, and whether blank values are allowed.Step 3 — After the database schema changes
+For each one I need every column: its name, type, and whether blank values are allowed.Step 3: After the database schema changes

-Step 4 — Page through a wide catalog
+Step 4: Page through a wide catalog

 Give me a browseable snapshot: up to 50 tables from finance with full column details so I can skim what exists.Who uses this

-- Teams validating renames before releasing dashboards.
+- Teams checking renames before dashboards ship.